-Kodiak Hill-Davis the director of government affairs at the Niskanen Center.
+Kodiak Hill-Davis the vice president of government affairs at the Niskanen Center.
 The Niskanen Center’s climate agenda begins with the premise that climate change is real and poses a significant threat, and that carbon taxation is the best federal response to climate risk.

 In this capacity, Hill-Davis is responsible for developing the educational and advocacy strategy to advance the Center’s legislative goals for climate policy.
 She works with wide-range of legislators and coalitions in Washington, D.C.to pursue a pragmatic approach to climate change and to provide an alternative to the proposals of the Green New Deal.